bogzbonny/yeehaw/docs/01_getting_started.md

  - stack panes (think vim-buffers)
  - scrollable panes with scrollbars

+## Cool Features
+ - mini-TUIs in the CLI (aka. use a TUI in-line with your command without taking up the whole terminal)

 ## Planned Stuff: <!-- NOTE duplicate in README.md -->
  - embed a whole dang yeehaw TUI into stateful ratatui widget, why not!
- - mini-TUIs in the CLI (aka. use a TUI in-line with your command without taking up the whole terminal)
  - accordion stack container
  - hover comments for elements
  - vertical tabs (like brave browser)